-A new offence was added to the Criminal Code on October 31, 2012 - that of taking part in a riot while wearing a mask to conceal one's identity, without lawful excuse.
+A new offence was added to the Criminal Code on October 31, 2012 - that of taking part in a riot or in an unlawful assembly while wearing a mask to conceal one's identity, without lawful excuse.
 It has been widely criticized in the media and by civil libertarians as unnecessary.

 This new offence received Royal Assent on June 19, 2013 and can be found in subsections 65(2) and 66(2) of the Criminal Code.

-Not to be outdone by the suppression of basic liberties by the Québec government with Bill 78 in the spring of 2012, the Montréal municipal government banned, through bylaw P-6, the wearing of masks during demonstrations.
-It also requires protestors to provide the city with an itinerary prior to their rally.
-The constitutionality of the bylaw is currently being challenged at Quebec's Superior Court.
+Not to be outdone by the suppression of basic liberties by the Québec government with Bill 78 in the spring of 2012 (punitive portions of which were repealed in September 2012 following the election of the new PQ government), the Montréal municipal government banned, through bylaw P-6, the wearing of masks during demonstrations.
+It also required protestors to provide the city with an itinerary prior to their rally.
+The constitutionality of the bylaw was challenged at Québec's Superior Court by the "Anarchopanda", the costumed informal mascot of the student protest movement.
+The "Anarchopanda" had his head seized by police at a demonstration against the bylaw and was fined for participating in the illegal protest.